nottoseethesun/vibrashank/README.md

 # Overview

-A data-flow web framework in ClojureScript, resting on ReactJS without using its internals, and employing a Cursor.
+A data-flow web framework in ClojureScript, resting on ReactJS without using its internals, employing a Cursor, and using CSP to organize and order client/server communication.

 # Status